robert-westenberger/knowledgebase/real-estate/properties.md

 title: Properties
 description:
 published: true
-date: 2026-07-05T21:30:04.504Z
+date: 2026-07-05T21:30:37.462Z
 tags:
 editor: markdown
 dateCreated: 2026-06-28T23:22:19.836Z
 ---

-The price next to each county heading is the median prices from redfin data
+The price next to each county heading is the median prices from redfin data.

+I have not verified that each of these properties meet my  [search criteria](/real-estate/criteria).
 # New Jersey

 ## North